 Whether you’re a green-fingered gardener or a dried herb devotee, you’ve probably got a pot or two lurking in your pantry.
-Herbs and spices not only enhance the flavour of food, but they also have nutritional and medicinal properties.
+Herbs and spices not only enhance the flavor of food but also have nutritional and medicinal properties.
 But can we use these aromatic herbs to boost the health of our dogs?

 How to Use Herbs for Dogs

 If you want to give your dog a boost to their nutrition, you can add herbs, either fresh or dried, to your dog’s regular food.
-For small dogs, a pinch of the herb is enough, whereas for large dogs about a teaspoon is all you need.
+For small dogs, a pinch of the herb is enough, whereas, for large dogs, about a teaspoon is all you need.

 In contrast, oils and tinctures are concentrated and should only be used with advice from your dog’s health care professional.
 Some undiluted oils are toxic when ingested and can cause serious skin irritations.

 Herbs should never be used to replace a balanced diet, but they can add an extra dimension to your dog’s diet.
 So how do you tell which herbs are safe for dogs and what herbs should be avoided?
 Here’s our list of favorite dog-friendly herbs that you’re likely to already have in your garden or cupboard.

 Rosemary is often used in dog food as a natural food preservative, an aromatic, evergreen shrub with a woody citrus fragrance.
-Not only is Rosemary antibacterial, antifungal and antiseptic, but it’s also a good source of calcium, iron and vitamin B6 and has anti-inflammatory properties.
+Not only is Rosemary antibacterial, antifungal, and antiseptic, but it’s also a good source of calcium, iron, and vitamin B6 and has anti-inflammatory properties.

 Available fresh, dried, and as an essential oil, likely, it’s already on the ingredient list of your dog’s food, especially if it’s kibble.
-Although fresh and dried Rosemary doesn’t pose a health risk, essential oils should never be used undiluted.
-And Rosemary in concentrated form is not suitable for dogs prone to seizures.
+Although fresh and dried Rosemary doesn’t pose a health risk, essential oils should never be used undiluted, and Rosemary in concentrated form is not suitable for dogs prone to seizures.

 You may be more used to Parsley as a garnish that gets pushed to the side of your plate.
 But Parsley is a nutritional powerhouse.
 It’s a good source of Vitamins C, A, K, and B and contains Iron and limonene, an oil that combats bad breath.

 Although dill is often confined to a jar along with pickles, it has some important health and nutritional benefits.